 The lessons you learn in your attachment journey will parallel the wisdom you need to succeed in eating.

 The main thing that I’d like to convey is the importance of getting help.
-These issues are tough.
+These issues are tough and there are numerous ways you can be unhappy.
 Yet also, do have hope.
 While these issues are tough, you can develop more security in yourself and trust around food.